Seat Slate

 What mattered

-That matters because teachers should not have to wonder where a list of student names went.
+Teachers should not have to wonder where a list of student names went.
 A seating chart tool can be useful without turning into another account, another upload, or another system to explain.

 Where it stands